 Consultee Response Environmental Health No objections subject to conditions relation to electric vehicle charging points and noise.
-Engineers No objections United Utilities Request further information regarding drainage.
-Further comments awaited in respect of revised drainage details.
-Lancaster Civic Society Objection due to lack of justification for the loss of the existing building Parish Council Objection due to concerns relating to highway safety, parking provision and increased pressure on primary school places.
+Engineers No objections United Utilities No objections following receipt of revised drainage details.
+Lancaster Civic Society Objection due to lack of justification for the loss of the existing building.
+Comments awaited in respect of revised plans.
+Parish Council Objection due to concerns relating to highway safety, parking provision and increased pressure on primary school places.
+Further comments awaited in respect of amended plans and will be updated verbally.
 Canal and Rivers Trust No comment to make on this application.
 Lancashire Fire and Rescue Neither objects nor supports the application but raises queries in respect of proposed boundary treatments between the plots and the fire station land, onsite parking provision and new tree planting.
 Fire Safety Officer Advice Arboricultural Officer No objections County Highways No objection to the principle of the application.
 However, there are concerns regarding the off street parking, the vehicle access and lack of electric vehicle charging points.
-Conservation No comments to make on this application Planning Policy Team Awaiting comments which will be reported verbally to Planning Committee
+Conservation No comments to make on this application